DinisMachado87/job_it/README.md

 ## Overview

 The Job Search Management App is a web application designed to help users manage their job search process effectively.
 It allows users to set up their dream job preferences, track job applications, visualize job matches, and manage application statuses.
-The app provides a user-friendly interface for organising and optimising the job search process, helping users find jobs that best match their preferences.
+The app provides a user-friendly interface for organizing and optimizing the job search process, helping users find jobs that best match their preferences.

 ## User Stories